NRequena/project_filter/README.md

 # What Remains 2023 - 2024

 Big Projects:
   - The Noise - Videogame / Audio Experience
   - Delta City - Short Film or also Videogame
+  - Album but with 3D or 2D Generative Art reacting live to it.

+Concept Short Films:
   - Apollo Short Film
-- Album but with 3D or 2D Generative Art reacting live to it.
   - S4 POV short film
   - Piramyds in Mars - Short film
+  - Fyling Saucers - The UFO phenomenon - Project Blue Book - etc

 Small projects, spontaneous and fun, not to take more than 1 week or a few days.
   - Music
   - Scripts
   - 3D Scenes
   - Renders
   - AI Generated content
   - etc

 Learning for Technical Director
   - Python
   - C++
   - VFX
   - Scripts
   - AI
   - After Effects
   - Blender